pingcap/docs-cn/tiflash/monitor-tiflash.md

 If you use TiUP to deploy the TiDB cluster, the monitoring system (Prometheus & Grafana) is deployed at the same time.
 For more information, see [Overview of the Monitoring Framework](/tidb-monitoring-framework.md).

-The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, and so on.
+The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, and Node\_exporter.
 A lot of metrics are there to help you diagnose.

 TiFlash has three dashboard panels: **TiFlash-Summary**, **TiFlash-Proxy-Summary**, and **TiFlash-Proxy-Details**.
 The metrics on these panels indicate the current status of TiFlash.
 The **TiFlash-Proxy-Summary** and **TiFlash-Proxy-Details** panels mainly show the information of the Raft layer and the metrics are detailed in [Key Monitoring Metrics of TiKV](/grafana-tikv-dashboard.md).